Maurice Garin

-Maurice-François Garin ([mɔʁis fʁɑ̃swa ɡaʁɛ̃, moʁ-]; 3 March 1871 – 19 February 1957) was an Italian then French road bicycle racer best known for winning the inaugural Tour de France in 1903, and for being stripped of his title in the second Tour in 1904 along with eight others, for cheating.
+Maurice-François Garin ([mɔʁis fʁɑ̃swa ɡaʁɛ̃, moʁ-]; 3 March 1871 – 19 February 1957) was an Italian-French road bicycle racer best known for winning the inaugural Tour de France in 1903, and for being stripped of his title in the second Tour in 1904 along with eight others, for cheating.
 He was of Italian origin but adopted French nationality on 21 December 1901.

 Family life

 Garin was born the son of Maurice-Clément Garin and Maria Teresa Ozello in Arvier, in the French-speaking Aosta Valley in north-west Italy, close to the French border.
 The name Garin was the most common in the native village of Maurice, called "Chez-les-Garin", belonging to five of the seven families.
 They had four daughters and five sons, of whom Maurice was the first son.

 In 1885 the family left Arvier to work on the other side of the Alps, almost to the Belgian border.

 Garin worked as a chimney sweep.
 He later moved to France.
 By the age of 15, he was living in Reims as a chimney sweep.
 He moved to Charleroi in Belgium but by 1889 he was back in France, at Maubeuge.

 Garin's younger brother, Joseph-Isidore, died in 1889.
 The father died shortly afterwards in Arvier.
 Garin's brothers François and César stayed in northern France and, with Maurice, opened a cycle shop in the lower end of the boulevard de Paris in Roubaix in 1895.
 Brothers César and Ambroise also competed as professional cyclists.

 Garin moved to Lens, Pas-de-Calais in 1902 and lived there the rest of his life.
 He bought his first bicycle for 405 francs, twice what a forge worker would earn in a week of 12-hour days, in 1889.
-Racing did not interest him but he did ride round the town fast enough to be called a madman — le fou.
+Racing did not interest him but he did ride round the town fast enough to be called a madman – le fou.